balucas/stock-news-timeline/README.md

 Stock ticker default is 'AMZN', to change simply edit and press enter.
 Click on candlestick markers to retrieve news articles from that time.

+Ideally, the range of the time series data would be one year.
+But due to NewsAPI limitations, 30 days prior is the max range I could get with a free API key.

 ## Acknowledgments

 * alphavantage.co